nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   instead.
     * Example: `Bought on / off switch` or `Bought on\off switch` as a description
 * You need not include any currency symbols, and monetary values are in at most 2 decimal places.
+* Commas should be removed from monetary values provided.
+E.g. `10,000` will not be a valid input.
 * You may provide duplicate entries such as when you have two family members with the same name.
 PlanITarium will track each of them as separate entries via indexing.